 In El Salvador leftists who oppose the ruling junta called for a protest march on wednesday (5 December) in the capital of San Salvador.

-In El Salvador leftists who oppose the ruling junta called for a protest march on wednesday (5 December) in the capital of San Salvador.
+Background: In El Salvador leftists who oppose the ruling junta called for a protest march on wednesday (5 December) in the capital of San Salvador.
 But less than a thousand demonstrators turned out to protest the detention of political prisoners and to call for higher wages and an end to inflation.

 SYNOPSIS: El Rosario Church in San Salvador is occupied by a group of factory workers, members of the leftist group -- the Popular Revolutionary Block (PRB).